Alpine County, California: Politics

 Throughout the 20th century, Alpine County was a Republican stronghold in presidential and congressional elections.
 From 1892 until 2004, the only Democrat to carry Alpine County in a presidential election was Franklin Roosevelt in 1932 and 1936.
 In 1964, Alpine was one of only five counties in the state to back Barry Goldwater.
 It was among the five most Republican counties in the entire nation in 1892, 1908, 1920, and 1928.
 Warren Harding and Herbert Hoover gained over ninety percent of the county's vote.
 However, Alpine has become more of a Democratic county in recent elections.
 It was carried by John Kerry in 2004 and has stayed in the Democratic column since.
 No Republican has won a majority in the county since 1988.
+In 2024, Alpine County was the only county in California to swing to the left, giving Kamala Harris a larger margin of victory than Joe Biden in 2020.

 In November 2008, Alpine was one of just three counties in California's interior in which voters rejected Proposition 8, the ballot initiative to amend the California Constitution to reject the legal extension of the title of marriage to same-sex couples.
 Alpine voters rejected Proposition 8 by 56.4 percent to 43.6 percent.
-The other interior counties in which Proposition 8 failed to receive a majority of votes were neighboring Mono and Yolo counties.
+The only other inland counties in which Proposition 8 failed to receive a majority of votes were Yolo County and Alpine's neighbor Mono County.